-Prince Charles Had A Decades-Long Affair With Camilla Parker-Bowles, While They Were Both Married To Other People
+Then-Prince Charles Had A Decades-Long Affair With Camilla Parker-Bowles, While They Were Both Married To Other People

-Prince Charles made no secret of his love for Camilla Parker-Bowles, before, during, or after his marriage to Diana Spencer.
-Charles and Camilla met in 1970, but couldn't marry due to Camilla's "promiscuous" history (she had had previous boyfriends).
+King Charles III made no secret of his love for Camilla Parker-Bowles, before, during, or after his marriage to Diana Spencer.
+Then-Prince Charles and Camilla met in 1970, but couldn't marry due to Camilla's "promiscuous" history (she had had previous boyfriends).
 Charles married Diana, and together they had two sons; however, Charles never stopped loving Camilla, and in 1986, they began an affair.